popitsch/pysrna/README.md

 Overview
 ========
-*pysrna* is a python based analysis pipeline for small RNA-seq data.
+*pysrna* is a python based analysis pipeline for small RNA-seq data (e.g., miRNA data).
 It supports UMIs, sRBC barcodes and spike-in sequences and uses the prefix-matcher [Tailor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4632877/) for mapping small RNA reads to an automatically created transcriptome.

 A complete analysis pipeline that starts with raw reads FASTQ files and results in various count-tables and statistics files is implemented as a configurable [Nextflow](https://www.nextflow.io/) pipeline that orchestrates various  bioinformatics third-party tools as well as the *pysrna* python scripts maintained in this project.